Concrete Pouring Cost

 Here's a look at the process you can expect when you hire a professional contractor.

-- Formation — Setting concrete forms is the next step.
-Forms are placed along the perimeter of the concrete area and secured with metal or wood stakes.
-Both the stakes and the forms are designed to be easily removed once the concrete has hardened.
+- Formation — Forms are placed along the perimeter of the concrete area and secured with metal or wood stakes.

-- Pouring & Positioning — When the final forms are in place, the concrete can be installed.
-A ready-mix concrete truck may be able to drive directly to the job site and pour directly into the forms.
+- Pouring & Positioning — A ready-mix concrete truck may be able to drive directly to the job site and pour directly into the forms.
 If this is not doable, a concrete pump will transport the concrete to its destination.
-To avoid air pockets and ensure an even surface, the concrete will be levelled down and moved as it is poured.

-- Pre-Finishing — The top of the concrete should then be levelled, and the edges should be uniform.
-Next, the surface is screened, which means that a large board is slowly pushed across it to compact the concrete.
-Then, smaller areas or edges are evened out using hand-held trowels known as floats.
+- Pre-Finishing — The top of the concrete should then be levelled and compacted.
+Smaller areas or edges are evened out using hand-held trowels.

 - Treatment — The concrete can now rest and begin the curing process.
 Compounding immediately after finishing is recommended because it helps the concrete set evenly and reduces cracks.
 The entire curing process takes 28 days, and the first week is crucial.